ubuntu/ubuntu-project-docs/docs/reference/exception-LandscapeUpdates.rst

    -  two developer reviews (already a standard Landscape coding practice)
    -  a specific QA review
+   -  self tests must all pass (already a standard Landscape coding practice)

 .. _packaging_qa:

 Packaging QA
 ~~~~~~~~~~~~

+The objective of the separate packaging QA is to test:

+-  package upgrades
+-  package installation from scratch
+-  distribution upgrade

 The following requirements must be met: